aljedaxi/zettel/pages/diagnosing the system.md

 -
-  > this book ... should *guide* any manager ... in the light of cybernetic[s] ... with requiring of [them] any prior knowledge ... if this ... interdisciplinary subject
+  > this book ... should *guide* any manager ... in the light of [[cybernetics]] ... with requiring of [them] any prior knowledge ... if this ... interdisciplinary subject
 -